PitPik/circularjs/API.md

     subscribe: function(property, item, value, oldValue, type), // subscribe gets called if vars defined in listeners are changed
     listeners: Array [String 'modelItem', '*', ...], // subscribe gets called if defined vars are changed
     eventListeners: Object {String 'name': function(), ...}, // cb functions defined by cr-event
-    componentElement: Object DOMElement, // in case there is no cr-component
+    element: Object DOMElement, // in case there is no cr-component
-    componentWrapper: Object DOMElement, // in case there is no cr-component and we know it's wrapped
+    wrapper: Object DOMElement, // in case there is no cr-component and we know it's wrapped
     mountSelector: Object DOMElement, // selector of containers where children will be rendered into

     onBeforeInit: function(component), // one time callback on before first init of component